elenekat/Installing_FLASH/README.md

 ```bash
 which python
 ```
 and you should see it say python.
-Then you want to create a file ```echo szhrc``` and add the following:
+Then you want to create a file ```echo zshrc``` and add the following:

 ```bash
 alias -g python="python3"